MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Utility/getGlobalContext/userSettings.md

 ## getSecurityRolePrivilegesInfo()

-Returns a Promise which resolves with an object whose keys are the security role privilege GUIDs and values are objects containing the `businessUnitId`, `depth`, and `privilegeName` of the security role privilege.
+Returns a promise which resolves with an object whose keys are the security role privilege GUIDs and values are objects containing the `businessUnitId`, `depth`, and `privilegeName` of the security role privilege.

 ### Syntax